dessu-hub/CyberSecEnthusiast-Portfolio/README.md

 # About me

-Certified in cybersecurity and with Electrical and Computer Engineering background from Jimma University, I've begun developing my skills in network security, ethical hacking, and risk management through the Google Cybersecurity specialization.
+Certified in Google Professional Cybersecurity Certificate and with Electrical and Computer Engineering background from Jimma University, I've begun developing my skills in network security, ethical hacking, and risk management through the Google Cybersecurity specialization.
 Eager for continuous learning, I am looking forward to contributing to a cybersecurity team that values innovation and collaboration, as I navigate the beginnings of my career in this exciting field.

 # EDUCATION

-**Certificate in Cybersecurity, Google Cybersecurity**
+**Google Professional Cybersecurity Certificate**
 Coursera
 March 2024